Beyond Sampling: Preventing Diesel Fuel Contamination

 - 3 min read

 Routine fuel sampling and analysis are critical components of any effective fuel quality maintenance program.
-At Advanced Fuel Solutions, fuel testing and tank inspection services are core offerings because protecting your diesel fuel from contamination protects your equipment, uptime, and bottom line.
+Fuel testing and tank inspection services are core offerings because protecting your diesel fuel from contamination protects equipment uptime and your bottom line.

-Whether you manage bulk fuel storage tanks, on-site diesel tanks, or off-road fuel systems, routine testing helps detect contamination before it leads to costly damage.
+Whether managing bulk fuel storage tanks, on-site diesel tanks, or off-road fuel systems, oversight and routine testing helps detect contamination before it leads to costly damage.

 How Professional Fuel Sampling Works

 We collect fuel samples using a cylindrical stainless-steel sampling device known as a bacon bomb or fuel thief.
-This tool is lowered into the tank to collect samples from the top, middle, and bottom.
+This tool is lowered into the tank to collect representative samples from multiple tank levels including top, middle, and bottom.

 Beyond Sampling:

 While visible signs of contamination may sometimes be detected with the naked eye, that is not always the case.
-A clean-looking sample does not guarantee clean fuel.
-That’s why we recommend independent laboratory fuel analysis to confirm the condition of your fuel.
+A clean and bright sample does not guarantee clean fuel.
+That’s why we encourage independent laboratory analysis that benchmarks results against ASTM methods that evaluate water content, microbial activity, sediment and fuel stability.

 Case Study: Hidden Diesel Fuel Contamination in a 10,000-Gallon Tank